capjamesg/visionscript-docs/stacks.md

+---
-# Behind Implicit State: Stacks
+title: "Behind Implicit State: Stacks"
+layout: default.njk
+---

 VisionScript embraces implicit state.
 This means that a programmer does not explicitly specify how pieces of data should work together.